ihf-code/python/session_10/exercises/exercises_10.md

 - Circumference = 2πr
 - Use the round() function to get the answer to 2 decimal places

-3. Create a Vehicle class, initialise it with, wheels, colour.
-Create a method for the miles and a method to display all this information.
+3. Create a Vehicle parent class, initialise it with, wheels, colour and a method to display all this information.
      - i.
+Create a Tesla (or any car) child classs and add a method to get the miles and a method to display all this information.
+     - ii.
 Change the colour of the vehicle.
-    - ii.
+     - iii.
 Delete the wheels.

 4. Create a Employee class and initialise it with name and staff number.
 Make methods to:
  - display_info - It should display all the information of the employee.